The push-up is one of the best exercises in the fitness industry.

 Are Push-Ups Good For You?

 Yes!
-This is one of the best exercises you can perform to develop great upper body strength.
+The traditional push-up is one of the best exercises you can perform to develop great upper body strength.
 It does not matter if you are a novice, an advanced athlete, a male, a female, whatever.
 This exercise can benefit you tremendously.

 Is It Ok To Do Push-Ups Every Day?

-I do not recommend that you perform push-ups every day.
-As with all exercises, you want to take at least a 48 hour break before training the same exercise again.
+I do not recommend that you perform push-ups every day, and I prefer that you take at least a 48-hour break before training the same exercise again.
 Training them 2-4 times a week is sufficient.

 Can Push-Ups Build Muscle?